LetMeHelpYouREALTY/terraskyeview.com/PROJECT-SUMMARY.md

 ## 🎉 **PROJECT STATUS: PRODUCTION READY**

-Your website for **Terra at Skyeview by Century Communities** has been successfully cloned from Century Communities and customized for **Dr. Janet Duffy** as the preferred buyer's agent.
+Your website for **Terra at Skyeview by Century Communities** has been successfully cloned from Century Communities and customized for **Dr. Jan Duffy** as the preferred buyer's agent.

 ---